ray-project/ray/doc/source/data/batch_inference.rst

 Configuring Batch Size
 ~~~~~~~~~~~~~~~~~~~~~~

-You can configure the size of the input batch that is passed to ``__call__`` by setting the ``batch_size`` argument for :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`
+Configure the size of the input batch that is passed to ``__call__`` by setting the ``batch_size`` argument for :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`

-Increasing batch size results in faster execution since inference is a vectorized operation.
+Increasing batch size results in faster execution because inference is a vectorized operation.
 For GPU inference, increasing batch size increases GPU utilization.
-Generally, you want to set the batch size to as large possible without running out of memory.
-If encountering OOMs, decreasing your ``batch_size`` may help.
+Set the batch size to as large possible without running out of memory.
+If you encounter OOMs, decreasing the ``batch_size`` may help.

 .. testcode::